MAGALA-RICHARD/apsimNGpy/doc/mult_core.rst

 .. note:: In the newer apsimNGpy version v1.1.0+, when engine='csharp', jobs must be defined with ID description see below

-2. Job definitions with metadata
+2. Job batching with metadata
 -------------------------------------
 This format allows attaching identifiers or other metadata to each job.
 Models are assumed to be unique and pre-edited.